WissamAlmsalati/WissamAlmsalati/README.md

 <h1 align="left">I'm Wissam Almsalati</h1>

-- 👨‍💻 Software Engineering Student | 📱 Flutter Mobile Developer
+- 👨‍💻 Software Engineering Student | 📱 Mobile Developer

 - 🌟 Crafting delightful mobile experiences with Flutter while honing my skills as a software engineering student.

 - 🔍 Passionate about learning and exploring new technologies, and always striving to keep up with the latest trends in mobile development.

-- 🌱 I’m currently learning **Flutter And Android Native**
+- 🌱 I’m currently learning **Flutter And Kotlin**

 - 📫 How to reach me : LinkedIn ([www.linkedin.com/in/wissam-almsalati-2b60a0235](https://www.linkedin.com/in/wissam-almsalati-2b60a0235/))